NetApp HCI: Your Biggest Questions Answered

 Ask me anything based on real-world experience with NetApp HCI

-NetApp announced their NetApp HCI product lineup in June 2017, followed by the General Availability release in October.
+NetApp announced the NetAPP HCI product lineup in June 2017, followed by the General Availability release in October.
 As a top global NetApp Partner, WWT has been testing, prodding and poking an early release system in our Advanced Technology Center (ATC) for the past several months.
-Below is an informal Ask Me Anything featuring common questions we’ve been helping customers answer based on our real-world experience.

 I guess we’ll get right to it then.
 Is NetApp HCI technically hyper-converged infrastructure (HCI)?
 No, no it isn’t.
 Per the non-existent official HCI rule book that I wasn’t able to find, for something to be HCI it has to provide compute and storage resources from a single shared node.
 NetApp HCI doesn’t do this today since it uses separate nodes for compute vs storage.
 So technically, no, it isn’t HCI.